rcorcs/cgo18mscr/rebuttal.md

 B.2 Online iterative compilation has **never** been done before in the general case.
 Some work has done online optimization where the developer provides a work or throughput metric (e.g. #requests/second assuming each request does the same work).
 No one has solved the general, automatic case without developer involvement.
 We are the first to do this.
 We will clarify this.

 B.3 Yes, there has been work on input sensitivity.
 We agree that programs' behavior varies over inputs.
 That is why online iterative compilation is better, it optimizes according to the inputs the user actual presents.
 Input sensitive iterative compilation (via multi-versioning etc) is entirely orthogonal to online/offline.
-Offline requires the developer to choose representative inputs, online does not.
 Online input sensitive iterative compilation will match the users's inputs better.
-Until now, online has been impossible.
 We will clarify this.

-The papers, Fursin etal., Ding etal., and Chen etal., are about offline iterative compilation, their approaches do not work in the online case.
+The papers, Fursin etal., Ding etal., and Chen etal., use offline iterative compilation, their approaches do not work in the online case.

-That runtimes of programs with different input sets are not directly comparable is not a problem for **offline** iterative compilation, it breaks online iterative compilation.
+That runtimes of programs with different input sets are not directly comparable is not a problem for **offline** iterative compilation, but it breaks online iterative compilation.
 Throughput could be used, but there is no such general metric.
 Developers would have to provide one (e.g. #requests/second - and ensure each request comprises the same work).
 Our work is the first general and automatic approach.

 B.4 IPC has been suggested by other papers as a possible approach to achieve online iterative compilation.
 None has tried it.
 We have shown that IPC does not work (Fig2).
 Our example with NOPs is only the most egregious case, to show logically why IPC is no good.
 In fact, it is not the cause of IPC's poor correlation in Fig2.
 Trading high CPI instructions for low CPI instructions (e.g. replace divide by $2^k$ with shift) also shows IPC is no good.
 Filtering NOPs would not fix the other cases.
 IPC is only good for architectural optimization where the program is invariant.
-Our observation is back up by paper [17].
 We will clarify this and change the example from NOPs.

 B.5 Our work is not about the *overhead of replay executions*.
 It is about online iterative compilation where inputs cannot be repeated.
 See also B.1 and B.2.